httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

   iYllu7BNNyealdVLvRwEmTHWXvJwew==:
 ~~~

-A recipient MAY ignore any or all `dict-member`s.
-This allows
+A recipient MAY ignore any or all digests.
-the recipient to choose which hashing algorithm(s) to use for validation instead
+This allows the recipient to choose which hashing algorithm(s) to use for
-of verifying every received `dict-member`.
+validation instead of verifying every digest.

-A sender MAY send a `dict-member` without knowing whether the
+A sender MAY send a digest without
-recipient supports a given hashing algorithm, or even knowing that the recipient
+knowing whether the recipient supports a given hashing algorithm, or even knowing
-will ignore it.
+that the recipient will ignore it.

 `Content-Digest` can be sent in a trailer section.
 In this case,